chemicalspaceman/GeospatialQueryProject/README.md

 ## Installation

-Directly from the GeospatialQueryProject repository.
+Directly from the GeospatialQueryProject repository:

 ```bash
 Download repository as a .zip file